BenjaminKA/my-game/README.md

 Hitlist for a bare-bones version:

 1. Square that responds to key presses using the player object.
 (Up arrow, space or w: jump.
 Down arrow or s: kick.
 Right arrow or d: punch)
-2. Square that moves towards you and can be defeated by kicking or punching using the enemy object.
+2. Square that moves towards you and can be defeated by kicking or punching (using the enemy object).
-3. Small squares for bombs that kill you if you don't jump over them (using the bomb obstacle)
+3. Small squares for bombs that kill you if you don't jump over them (using the bomb obstacle).

 Hitlist for things needed which I can implement: